 Why?
 In brief, Bluetooth streaming is subject to a very limited bandwidth compared to its analog alternative.
 Not only that, but its performance across the board is dubious at best.
 When a codec’s specifications cite transfer rates of 900kbps, that’s best-case-scenario rather than a reliable constant.

 I’m not painting with such a broad brush as to position all wired headphones better than wireless ones.
-After all, driver types and frequency response greatly affect sound quality, too.
+After all, driver types, frequency response, and a proper fit greatly affect sound quality, too.
 More often than not though, a wired headset will outperform its Bluetooth equivalent.

 2: Wireless headphones aren’t that convenient or reliable